kernelcrash/msx-rom-and-floppy-emulator/README.md

 - Make a FAT32 partition on a micro SD card and put rom and dsk images on it.
 - Plug the micro SD into the STM32F4 board.
 - The STM32F4 board presents a rom image in real time to the MSX/MSX2 computer such that it thinks a rom cartridge is attached.
 - It also emulates a WD2793 floppy disk controller such that you can load disk images off the SD card.
+Two floppy drives are supported; A: and B:
 - It also (optionally) partially emulates a RP5C01 RTC chip (enough of it to make an MSX2 computer boot if you don't have that chip).
 This is only really of use to me!
 Comment out the
  ENABLE_RTC_RAM_BANK_EMULATION line in the Makefile if you dont need this emulation.
 - The code is still really 'proof of concept'.
 There is one button that allows you to cycle to the next rom or disk in a directory.
 Another button takes you to the previous rom or disk.
 However, I've added a simple boot menu mechanism where an MSX native program (kcmfs) presents a menu of files from the SD card and lets you boot from one of them.